VLety/fastApiProject/README.md

 > Do not use the default SECRET_KEY for production environments!

 > [!CAUTION]
-> SECRET_KEY is very important data from security point of view and we must keep it safe.
+> SECRET_KEY is very important data from security point of view, and we must keep it safe.

 ### Create and activate project VENV (lightweight Python “virtual environments”) [read more](https://docs.python.org/3/library/venv.html):
 ```